michellejm/guns_in_America/index.md

 ### Topic Modeling

 Once the corpus was collected, I transformed each article into a word vector that could be quantitatively analyzed.
 The first step was to remove the stop words.
-Stop words are functional words that are semantically opaque (though they provide a lot of syntactic glue), such as prepositions, auxiliaries, articles, etc. For example, if I want to tell you "the house is burning", you would know what I meant if I just said "house burning".
-Stop words don't contribute much meaning to the sentence, they make our algorithms run slower, and can through off identifying the topic since gender and genre affect the number of stop words.
-But after removing the stop words, there is still some cleaning to do to transform the sentences in our articles into a "bag of words" that the computer can analyze.
+Stop words are functional words that are semantically opaque (though often syntactically essential), such as prepositions, auxiliaries, articles, etc. For example, if I want to tell you that "the house is burning", you would know what I meant if I just said "house burning".
+Stop words don't contribute semantically, they make our algorithms run slower, and can inhibit topic identification by appearing too frequently in the word counts.

+After removing the stop words, there is still some cleaning to do to transform the sentences in our articles into a "bag of words" that can be analyzed computationally.
 First, I normalized the words by transforming them into lower case and removing punctuation.
 Then I lemmatized the words, transforming them into the appropriate roots (removing the grammatical affixes and finding dictionary forms).
 These steps are essential to minimize redundancy and maximize efficiency by ensuring that each word is content-ful and unique.

-Finally, we, as humans, are very good at understanding sentences and finding meaning amidst language, computers are better at statistics.
-So, to get the computer to interpret an article, it relies on the semantic content of the words, and nothing else.
+Finally, we, as humans, excel at understanding sentences and finding meaning amidst language, computers are better at statistics.
+So, topic modelling relies on the semantic content of the words, and nothing else.
 From here, I had to make a decision if I was going to use Non-Matrix Factorization (NMF) or Latent Dirichlet Allocation (LDA) because it affects the next step.
 LDA is a statistical model that utilizes a count vectorizer whereas NMF utilizes tf-idf - explained below.
-I ended up doing it both ways and picked the route with the more interpretable topics.
-The topics that appeared in NMF were more easily interpretable and quantifiable.
+I ended up doing it both ways and picked NMF because the topics were more easily interpretable and quantifiable.

-The next step was to transform the list of words in each article into a series of vectors representing the article in relationship to the corpus.
+I then transformed the list of words in each article into a series of vectors representing the article in relationship to the corpus.
 For example, let's say we have three articles.
 The first is about "the second amendment and the right to bear arms."
 The second is about "gun control and concealed carry laws."
 The third is about "the guns used in the Parkland shooting."
-For the purposes of demonstration, pretend that those quotes are the only words in each article.
+For the purposes of demonstration, pretend that those are the only words in each article.
 If we remove the stop words, normalize our words, and lemmatize them, our three articles now look like this:

 1. second amendment right bear arm